Today is one of those days that have lost its meaning.

 I did not know what to say.

 A lump rose up in my throat and tears were welling up in my eyes.
-Here was one of America’s sons and I was honored to be sitting here with him.

 I asked him “does it bother you to be in this situation?”